algorithmiaio/algorithmia-android/README.md

 ## Getting started

-The Algorithmia android client is published to Maven central and can be added as a dependency in Android Studio.
+The Algorithmia Android client is published to Maven central and can be added as a dependency in Android Studio.

-**Note:** Because our java client depends on Apache HTTP Client, it is not compatible with the Android Runtime.
+**Note:** Because our Java client depends on Apache HTTP Client, it is not compatible with the Android Runtime.
 In early versions of android, a legacy version of apache http client came pre-bundled, but was not updated over time.
 In recent android versions (6.0+) it was removed entirely.
 The algorithmia-android client uses native HttpURLConnection as its underlying client, as recommended by the Android documentation.

 For API documentation, see the [JavaDocs](https://algorithmia.com/docs/lang/java)

-To add the Algorithmia android client, add the following line to your app/build.gradle file:
+To add the Algorithmia Android client, add the following line to your app/build.gradle file:

 ```
   compile "com.algorithmia:algorithmia-android:1.0.1"